 To build a BBS generator we note the following: in section 3 we showed that the least significant bit of the quadratic residues is cryptographically secure.
-It can be shown that the least significant $\log_2\log_2 n$ bits are cryptographically secure.
+It can be shown that the least significant $\log_2 \log_2 n$ bits are cryptographically secure.
 For 512 bit primes, this means we can use the least significant 10 bits, i.e. we get 10 pseudo-random bits per quadratic residue.
-For the BBS generators with primes of length 32, 48, 64 bits we use more than the least significant $\log_2\log_2 n$ bits for increased efficiency.
+For the BBS generators with primes of length 10, 12, 15 and 16 decimal digits in length we use the half of the digits of x_i namely the least significant half of the digits for increased efficiency.